KieronGillingham/CDA404-Assessment/Documentation.md

 ## Evaluation
 - I struggled during the design phase

 I decided to design the website from a mobile-first approach as modern students are more likely to access it from a phone.
+The desktop view is designed around a column as it made translating from the mobile view simpler.

 I used JavaScript to dynamically insert shared elements into different pages.
 Although this is not the cleanest method of creating shared elements, it did not require importing any unecessary frameworks or tools.